Linlin-Li-1/Game-of-Data/README.md

     - Mingxuan Yang: Data analysis, Dashboard
     - Yijie He: Data management, Machine Learning Models
     - Zilin Yin: Machine Learning Models

+## Instruction
+- "covid_food.ipynb" contains the complete code for the machine learning topic: relationship between food intake and recovery rate from COVID-19 of our project.
+- "covid-19.py" contains the complete code for the